 - Choose plants that resist drought and enhance the growth of other plants. - Use a mulching mower and cut 1/3 of the height of the grass.
-Clipped grass adds nutrients back into the soil. - Cut grass more often and only when it is dry.
-Use sharp blades. - Compost yard waste and use it on flower beds and gardens.
+Clipped grass adds nutrients back into the soil. - Compost yard waste and use it on flower beds and gardens.